Convert data by using dataflow conversions

 Liters to gallons | Gallons = liters / 3.78541 | lToGal |

-Moreover, users have the flexibility to define their own conversion functions by using simple mathematical formulas.
-Our system supports basic operators such as addition (+
+Additionally, you can define your own conversion functions using basic mathematical formulas.
+The system supports operators like addition (+

 ), subtraction (-